infomark-org/infomark-docs/docs/content/guides/overview.md

 ./infomark console configuration test infomark-config.yml
 ```

-This will make InfoMark try to speak to the database, rabbitMQ and redis from the docker-compose setup.
+This will make InfoMark try to speak to the database, RabbitMQ and Redis from the Docker-Compose setup.
 It will also test if it can save uploads.
-You will probably get the feedback, that a privacy statement file does not exists.
-We ship one example of a privacy statement in german.
+You will probably get the feedback, that a privacy statement file does not exist.
+We ship one example of a privacy statement in German.

 If everything is green, start the server by